apache/cordova-docs/www/docs/en/12.x-2025.01/guide/platforms/android/index.md

 **macOS:**

-When you installed the Java Development Kit like described in this guide you can get the java home path executing
+When you installed the Java Development Kit, as described in this guide, you can get the java home path by executing:

 `echo $(/usr/libexec/java_home)`